pja35/SXP/docs/wiki/AsokanSchunter.md

 The idea is that the TTP should be able to either:

--   cancel the contract
+-   cancel the contract;
--   act instead of the dishonest party to replace him to sign the contract
+-   act instead of the dishonest party to replace him to sign the contract;
--   punish the dishonest party by lowering his trust or so
+-   punish the dishonest party by lowering his trust or so.

-#### Verifiable escrow of digital signatures
+The authors point out two problems with that:

+-   providing quality replacement i.e. allowing the TTP to sign for the dishonest party;
+-   making sure that no one is wrongly blamed just because of loss of transmissions etc.

+Solving these issues is done successively by the two next subsections.

-#### Verifiable escrow using pre-issued coupons
+#### Verifiable escrow

+#### Asynchrony

 ### Exchanging in parts